Caherconree Mountain, Dingle Peninsula, Co Kerry

 Mountain vistasMount Brandon, Masatiompan saddle, Slieve Mish foothillsThe highest point on any Irish National Waymarked Trail (≈ 660 m) offers panoramic views of the Atlantic, the Blasket Islands and the surrounding mountains.

-WildlifeRed deer, mountain goats, dolphins, seals, puffins, Natterjack toadMarine life is abundant along the coast; the Maharees and Blasket Islands are prime bird‑watching spots.
+WildlifeRed deer, mountain goats, dolphins, seals, puffins, Natterjack toadMarine life is abundant along the coast; the Maharees and Blasket Islands are prime bird‑watching spots, with puffins nesting in summer and regular dolphin sightings.

 Cultural hubsDingle Town, Annascaul, CastlegregoryDingle is famed for its lively traditional music sessions, colourful harbour and fresh seafood; Annascaul hosts the historic South Pole Inn; Castlegregory provides access to Fermoyle Strand, Ireland’s longest beach.